Albert Wilson, failing to show actual innocence in rape case, loses wrongful conviction and imprisonment lawsuit

 A Douglas County judge has ruled against a man who was suing the State of Kansas for wrongful conviction and imprisonment in a 2016 rape case.

-Judge Carl Folsom in an order filed Monday found that Albert Wilson, who was convicted of raping a 17-year-old, did not meet his burden of showing actual innocence as required by state law.
+Judge Carl Folsom III in an order filed Monday found that Albert Wilson, who was convicted of raping a 17-year-old, did not meet his burden of showing actual innocence as required by state law.

-Wilson was convicted of rape in 2019 and sentenced to more than 12 years in prison.
+Wilson, of Wichita, was convicted of rape in 2019 and sentenced to more than 12 years in prison.
 After an appeal, however, Wilson won the right to a new trial when Douglas County Judge Sally Pokorny determined that he had not received effective assistance of counsel at his trial.

 Douglas County District Attorney Suzanne Valdez in 2021 said that she would not retry the case and dismissed it with prejudice, meaning that it could not be brought again.
+Wilson had served more than two years in prison.

 Four months later Wilson sued for wrongful conviction and imprisonment, seeking compensation from the state.
 During the course of that suit, the Kansas Supreme Court released its opinion in the Doelz case, which found that a person in Wilson’s position cannot prevail in his claim for wrongful conviction and imprisonment under the state’s wrongful conviction statute unless he can prove that his conviction was reversed because he was actually innocent or unless he can prove that the state dismissed his criminal case because he was actually innocent.